AMReX-Fusion/Furnace/README.md

     (as given in the .zenodo.json file)

-  * invited to co-author general code papers / proceedings describing Furnace, its performance, etc.  (Note: science papers will always be left to the science leads to determine authorship).
+  * invited to co-author general code papers / proceedings describing Logi, its performance, etc.  (Note: science papers will always be left to the science leads to determine authorship).

 If a core developer is inactive for 3 years, we may reassess their